grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

 ## About

-This license defines an Economic Commons for general implementation as an open association of people and organizations.
+This license defines an Economic Commons for general implementation as an open association of people and organizations, where mutually defined Instruments are utilized by (General Members) who jointly oversee active stewards (Service Providers) subject to passive custodians (Guardians) with protective governance rights of arbitration and final veto.

-An Economic Commons that incorporates this license includes and ratifies following Aims, Principles, Jurisdiction, Definitions, Organization and Notices
+Incorporations of this license must ratify following Aims, Principles, Jurisdiction, Definitions, Organization and Notices

 ## Aim